securefederatedai/openfl/openfl-tutorials/interactive_api/PyTorch_TinyImageNet_XPU/README.md

 ## **How to run this tutorial (without TLC and locally as a simulation):**
 <br/>

 Before we dive in, let's clarify some terms.
 XPU is a term coined by Intel to describe their line of computing devices, which includes CPUs, GPUs, FPGAs, and other accelerators.
-In this tutorial, we will be focusing on the Intel® Data Center GPU Max Series model, a powerful GPU that is part of Intel's XPU lineup.
+In this tutorial, we will be focusing on the Intel® Data Center GPU Max Series model, a GPU that is part of Intel's XPU lineup.

 ### 0a.
 If you haven't done so already, create a virtual environment, install OpenFL, and upgrade pip:
   - For help with this step, visit the "Install the Package" section of the [OpenFL installation instructions](https://openfl.readthedocs.io/en/latest/install.html#install-the-package).